 - Grill Basket

 - Metal skewers

-How to Store Grill Tools: Best Tips to organize and store BBQ tools:
+How to Store Grill Tools: Best Tips to Organize and BBQ Utensil Storage

 1. Invest in a grill cart